zi-nt/superset-on-heroku/README.md

 ### How this works

-This repository is essentially a minimal web application that specifies [Superset as a dependency](https://github.com/airbnb/superset), and makes a deploy button available.
+This repository is essentially a minimal web application that specifies [Superset as a dependency](https://superset.incubator.apache.org/installation.html), and makes a deploy button available.

-## Problems?

-If you have problems using your instance of Superset, you should check the [official documentation](http://airbnb.io/superset/installation) or open an issue on [issue tracker](https://github.com/airbnb/superset/issues).
-If you discover an issue with the deployment process provided by *this repository*, then [open an issue here](https://github.com/neevany/caravel-on-heroku/issues).